Adam is Israel

 We’ll get to that next.

-For a related discussion, see our recent video blog with N.T.
-Wright: "On Genesis 2 and 3".
+For a related discussion, see this video blog with N.T.
+Wright on Genesis 2 & 3.